TinyboxSoftware/Smolcart.js/README.md

 ```
 3. you're good to go! more docs coming soon

-### Starting with `<script />` tags
+### Install using a CDN

 1. open the template you'd like to add smolcart.js to
-2. create a script tag that has src attribute set to the UMD version of smolcart.js
+2. create a script tag that has `src` attribute pointing to the newest version of smolcart.js on a CDN (we recommend unpkg)
 ```html
 <script src="https://unpkg.com/smolcart.js@latest/dist/smolcart.umd.min.js" defer></script>
 ```
-3. after the script has loaded, you should be able to initialize smolcart:
+3. after the script has loaded, you should be able to initialize smolcart.js:
 ```js
 // initialize smolcart.js, this will load polyfills if they're needed. const cart = window.smolcart.init();